Table of Contents

 Clinical Presentation of URIs

-The symptoms of Influenza, other URIs and allergies can overlap.
-Patients with the common cold usually develop it within 2 to 3 days after exposure and include rhinorrhea, nasal congestion, and sneezing.
-Patients can also complain from a sore throat and painful swallowing.
+The symptoms of Influenza, other URTIs and allergies can overlap.
+Patients with the common cold usually develop it within 2 to 3 days of exposure and symptoms include rhinorrhea, nasal congestion, and sneezing.
+Patients can also complain of a sore throat and painful swallowing.
 A cough can be a symptom in some cases.
 Patients might develop a fever for a day or two.

 Patients with influenza virus infection develop body aches, high fever, severe sore throat, and headaches.
 Patients with severe or progressive pharyngitis might have streptococcal pharyngitis.

 Patients with bacterial pharyngitis might have a low-grade fever.
 Children can develop a skin rash.
 Unfortunately, history taking alone is usually not sufficient to exclude streptococcal pharyngitis.

 The presence of anterior cervical lymphadenopathy is not characteristic of bacterial infection.
-The presence of tonsils exudates, tender anterior cervical lymph nodes and the absence of conjunctivitis, cough, and rhinorrhea are suggestive of bacterial rather than viral pharyngitis.
+The presence of tonsil exudates, tender anterior cervical lymph nodes and the absence of conjunctivitis, coughing, and rhinorrhea are suggestive of bacterial rather than viral pharyngitis.

 Patients with bacterial sinusitis can develop persistent nasal discharge for more than 10 days, worsening of their cough and fever, or develop a severe cough and fever from the start for three consecutive days.

-Patients with epiglottitis usually complain of a sore throat, muffled sound, fever, drooling and can present the tripod position.
+Patients with epiglottitis usually complain of a sore throat, muffled sound, fever, and drooling.

 Diagnostic Workup in URIs

 The identification of the exact infecting organism should be attempted only when specific treatment can be provided or in the immunocompromised patient.
 Rapid tests are available for the detection of influenza and parainfluenza viruses.
-Viral cultures are the standard criterion for the identification of the viral etiology of the URI but the results are usually available too late to alter the medical treatment, two to four weeks.
+Viral cultures are the standard criterion for the identification of the viral etiology of the RTI but the results are usually available too late to alter the medical treatment.

 Complete blood count is helpful in excluding possible bacterial infections which are characterized by neutrophilia.
-Unfortunately, leukocytosis is rarely seen in URIs and complete blood count is usually not helpful in most cases.
+Unfortunately, leukocytosis is rarely seen in RTIs and complete blood count is usually not helpful in most cases.